rbaumgarten/xlt-testsuite-documentation/README.md

 # XLT SiteGenesis-Community-TestSuite

 ##### The Xceptance LoadTest Script Developer (XLT) SiteGenesis-Community-TestSuite contains a base test suite for functional test automation and load and performance testing of Demandware based shops systems.
-##### The test object is the default demonstration implementation of the shop system also known as SiteGenesis.
+##### The test object of this test uite for [XLT Script Developer](https://addons.mozilla.org/en-US/firefox/addon/xceptance-script-developer/) is the default demonstration implementation of the shop system also known as [SiteGenesis](http://www.demandware.com/on/demandware.store/Sites-SiteGenesis-Site).

 ## Versions